-The data on land prices in the San Francisco Bay Area were obtained from the files maintained by the CoStar Group for San Francisco.
-The data maintained by the organization are advertised as "the most complete source of commercial real estate information in the U.S." These data4 are widely used by commercial real estate agents throughout the US, for example, in keeping abreast of market developments and in assisting clients in negotiating leases.
+The proprietary data on land prices in the San Francisco Bay Area that we rely on are widely used by commercial real estate agents throughout the US, for example, in keeping abreast of market developments and in assisting clients in negotiating leases.

 We utilize the historical file of land sales for the nine-county San Francisco Bay Area as of January 1, 2010.
-Most of these land sales had been reported to CoStar by brokers and other market participants.
-The file includes the address of each parcel, its size
+Most of these land sales had been reported by brokers and other market participants.
+The file includes the address of each parcel, its size in square recent sales prices for these properties.

-4 The database includes information on about 2.4 million commercial land parcels and properties, their locations and their hedonic characteristics, as well as the current tenancy and rental terms, and the recent sales prices for these properties.
 About eleven percent of these commercial parcels are classified as "land."
-In addition, purchases of other properties are identified as "land" when the buyer is primarily interested in (continued at bottom of next page)
+In addition, purchases of other properties are identified as "land" when the buyer is primarily (continued at bottom of next page)

-in square feet, and its selling price.
-The data consist of 7,278 observations on land sales in the San Francisco Bay Area between 1990 and 2010.5
+&lt;sup>5 The complete database includes information on about 2.4 million commercial land parcels and properties, their locations and their hedonic characteristics, as well as the current tenancy and rental terms, and the feet, and its selling price.
+The data consist of 7,278 observations on land sales in the San Francisco Bay Area between 1990 and 2010.